devMotcho/r-escpos-printer/README.md

 - **Document Formatting:** Formats ESC/POS documents based on clearly defined models.
 - **API Authentication:** Authenticates with a provided API to obtain necessary tokens.
 - **Fetching & Updating Orders:** Get and update orders from the backend server.
+- **A script Controller:** It coordinates printer operations, server communication, and order fulfillment with robust error handling and retry mechanisms.
+- **Tray Icon Menu:** Allows users to controle the script in a simple way using the pystray library.